cryptedx/copilot-orchestra/Conductor.agent.md

 <stopping_rules>
 CRITICAL INTERACTION POINTS - Use MCP elicitation tools at:

+0. At initial analysis (Phase 1 step 1) - if clarifying information or a decision is required, use `copilot-orchestra-mcp/request_clarification` (or equivalent) so the user can respond via MCP inline choices
 1. After presenting the plan - use `request_plan_approval` tool
 2. After each phase is reviewed - use `request_phase_commit` tool
 3. After plan completion document is created - present summary to user